Top 10 Leadership Skills

 You can also use these words in your interview.
 Keep the top skills listed here in mind during your interview, and be prepared to give examples of how you've exemplified each.

 Each job will require different skills and experiences, so make sure you read the job description carefully, and focus on the skills listed by the employer.
-These words will be especially useful when answering questions about leadership.
-Also review our list of skills listed by job and type of skill.

 Top 10 Leadership Soft Skills